daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

 The benchmark was run using the PBS scheduler via an interactive job.
 The DAOS storage system and pool was configured prior to the execution and contained no existing data.
-The Aurora system was not idle during the io500 run but is in a preproduction environment so the competing workloads would be more sparse than during full production.
+The Aurora system was not idle during the io500 run but is in a preproduction environment so the competing workloads for the interconnect would be less than during full production.
 No other jobs were utilizing the DAOS storage system.

 ## CACHING